Unveiling the optimization process of Physics Informed Neural Networks: How accurate and competitive can PINNs be?: Other physics problems

-As shown by the figure, for identical networks, the L-BFGS algorithm operates approximately four times faster, yet its convergence rate is notably slower.
-Thus, we note that BFGS proves to be more efficient than L-BFGS for the same number of trainable parameters, both in terms of iterations and training duration.
-While employing a larger network with L-BFGS enhances accuracy, it does so at the expense of significantly prolonged training periods.
+For identical networks, L-BFGS runs about four times faster, but its convergence rate is significantly slower.
+Using a larger network with L-BFGS improves accuracy but significantly increases training time.
+Overall, to achieve a given accuracy, BFGS proves more efficient than L-BFGS for the same number of parameters, both in terms of iterations and total training time.

 However, the preceding examples in this section illustrate that training with BFGS in conjunction with the MSE loss was not the optimal strategy either.
-Figure \ref{fig:comparison_lbfgs_bfgs_modifications} shows again the evolution of $\mathcal{J}$ as a function of the training time.
-By introducing modifications to either the BFGS algorithm or the loss function, the performance enhancement becomes even more remarkable.
-With these adjustments, we observe a reduction of many orders of magnitude in the loss function within the same training duration, compared to L-BFGS.
-This is directly reflected in the errors achieved in each case, as shown in table \ref{tab:comparison_pinns}.
+By introducing modifications to either the BFGS algorithm or the loss function, the performance enhancement becomes even more remarkable, as shown in Figure \ref{fig:comparison_lbfgs_bfgs_modifications}.

+With these adjustments, we observe a reduction of several orders of magnitude in the loss function within the same training duration, compared to L-BFGS.
+This is directly reflected in the errors of the solution achieved in each case, summarized in table \ref{tab:comparison_pinns}.
+The errors computed in this work are averaged over multiple training runs, employing different random initializations of the trainable parameters to ensure robustness.
+Our results are presented in the format (mean ± standard deviation), to illustrate both, the average error and the variability across the different trials.
+In all cases, our solutions are 1-2 orders of magnitude more precise than the references in the literature, although we are using significantly smaller networks (see columns 5-6 in the table).